 But on average, only the BBC's coverage made the top list, with a consolidated figure of just under 9 million viewers.

-Meanwhile, the year ahead has plenty more TV shows that could get big ratings.
+Meanwhile, the rest of the year ahead has plenty more TV shows that could get big ratings.

-They include likes of Strictly Come Dancing and I'm A Celebrity later on in the year.
+They include likes of I'm A Celebrity later on in the year.